-The behavior of the missing classes is consistent, as shown in Figures~\ref{gin_succ_cm}~and~\ref{gin_pred_cm} which report the average (over the time domain $T$) of the Gini coefficient (and the 95\% confidence interval) as a function of the hub/authority ranking.
-Such curves are compared with the null model considering the average of the ten different configurations we generate.
+The behaviour of the missing classes is consistent as shown in Figures~\ref{gin_succ_cm}~and~\ref{gin_pred_cm} which report the average (over the time domain $T$) of the Gini coefficient (and the 95\% confidence interval) as a function of the hub/authority ranking.
+Such curves are compared with the null model considering the average of the ten different configurations we generated.
 The Gini coefficient decreases as $h$ and $a$ drop, both in the \smn and in the null model, and the curves have very similar functional shapes.
 The confidence intervals are quite limited in all cases, however they become larger for the lowest positions of the ranking in the \smn where data become more sparse and less significant.
-The Gini coefficient of the \smn is (slightly) higher than the null model, then a node to be in the first positions of the hub/authority ranking is required to have high disparity in the weights of the connections from/to its predecessors/successors by the intrinsic characteristics of the network.
-Therefore, for a country, having preferential massive exchanges of researchers with partner states is more profitable than having a bunch of similar relationships and fundamental to stand out in the scientific migration phenomenon.
+The Gini coefficient of the \smn is slightly but significantly higher than the null model; this means that a node occupying the first positions in the hub/authority ranking also shows high disparity in the weights of the connections from/to its predecessors/successors by the intrinsic characteristics of the network.